GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/proxy-configuration.md

 IAP Desktop uses the Windows _Trusted Root Certification Authorities Certificate Store_ for verifying TLS certificates.
-If your proxy server performs TLS inspection and therefore re-encrypts traffic, make sure to add the proxy server's CA certiticate to this certificate store.
+If your proxy server performs TLS inspection and therefore re-encrypts traffic, make sure to add the proxy server's CA certificate to this certificate store.

 ### Allow-list for domains accessed by IAP Desktop